Description and Brand Names

-This medicine may cause infusion-related reactions.
-Tell your doctor right away if you or your child have a fever, chills, nausea, vomiting, dizziness, itching skin or rash, sweating, troubled breathing, or unusual tiredness or weakness after receiving this medicine.
+This medicine may cause infusion-related reactions, which can be life-threatening and require medical attention.
+Tell your doctor right away if you or your child have a fever, chills, nausea, vomiting, dizziness, itching skin or rash, sweating, trouble breathing, or unusual tiredness or weakness after receiving this medicine.

 Do not change your dose or suddenly stop using this medicine without checking first with your doctor.

 Before you have any medical tests, tell the medical doctor in charge that you are using this medicine.
 The results of some tests may be affected by this medicine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur: